 To add a little pizzazz to your rag quilt, tie bits of yarn in every other block.
 To do this, sew a piece of yarn through all three layers of fabric at the center of the block.
 Then, tie each piece of yarn in a square knot [source: Qualheim].
 For a fancier look, use ribbon instead of yarn.

-For more information on creative crafting projects, check out the links on the next page.
+For more information on creative crafting projects, check out the links below.